 Earthy Eats has a wall dedicated to displaying a large piece by a Tasmanian artist.

-This large artwork at Bread + Butter moved with them from their previous location to their current one.
+This large artwork at Bread + Butter moved with them from their original premises to their spacious venue on Elizabeth Street.

 And of course, there are all the amazing galleries we have on offer around Launceston!